rxxciobanu/InvictusLabs/README.md

 distribution of the node conditional on its parents.

-In order to build the model, the **Data Aggregator Engine** will fetch as input what *On-chain* and *Off-Chain* data modules offer, offering as output a tuple under the form *(Entity, Relationship, Entity)*.
-The on-chain data is more structured, by connecting wallets/pools as entities  and transactions (with their corresponding numerical values) as relationships.

-For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by using a bidirectional LSTM to identify entities and relationships.

-*If the borrower does not offer much information, or there is a lack in
 ## Risk assesment methodology ##

-For every borrower, we will construct a **Overall risk score** which is composed of the output of model trained on the data offered by the borrower/ any externally accesibile data sources (**Individual credit risk**), along with the output of the Bayesian network inference model based on its relation with other borrowers (**Systemic Credit Risk**).
+For every borrower, we will construct a **Overall risk score** which is composed of the output of model trained on the data offered by the borrower/ any externally accesibile data sources (**Individual credit risk**), along with the output of the knowledge graph inference model based on its relation with other borrowers (**Systemic Credit Risk**).
 See below:

 *Individual Credit Risk* - i.e., risk of default of a borrower considered as a **stand-alone entity**.
 It is obtained via assesing the risk of default obtained from training a model based on the data provided via the *Data Aggregator Engine*.